‘Tis the season to get scammed! With billions of dollars swirling around the internet, it's no surprise that credit card

 Why do I do this?
 It started on a lark.
 I was thinking about how to build a do it yourself identify theft system and found this feature in my Chase Southwest card.
 You can set it to notify you for any transaction over $X – where you set the X. So I set it at zero.
 You hear all these stories of people getting ripped off in $5 and $10 amounts because they don't notice.

 In a little revisionist history, I started saying I like to know when my credit card is being used… because after a while, I kind of did.
 The notifications happen near instantly too.
-Instantly as in we can charge our restaurant bill to my Chase Southwest card and I’ll get an email before we make it out of the restaurant.
-That’s how fast the notification arrives.
+By instantly, I mean I sometimes get the email before the server has come back to the table with my card.
+That's how fast the notification arrives.

 So imagine my surprise when I get these two emails about charges I didn't know about!

 It was the holidays, my wife and I share a credit card to maximize our rewards, and so it's possible she purchased from these vendors as gifts.
 Except they're not because my lovely wife is sitting right next to me and told me she never made these purchases.
 Fraud time.